IT 117: Introduction to Scripting

 1. Create the file hw6.py.

-Import the os and sys modules.
+Write statements to import the os and sys modules.

 Under each header write the Python statement pass.